 In the digital age, it can be easy to forget about good old-fashioned direct mail.
 Sure, email and social have their advantages.
 But there’s also something to be said for a tangible offer delivered straight to your customer’s mailbox.

-Case in point: Did you know that 73% of American consumers say they actually prefer direct mail to other media because they can control how they interact with the message?
-Or that for every 36 marketing emails you receive, you get just one piece of mail?
-If nothing else, print stands out today because it’s often the exception.
+Case in point: Did you know that 73% of American consumers say they actually prefer direct mail to other media because they can control how they interact with the message?1 Or that the average household received two pieces of direct mail per day, compared to an average of 157 emails each day?2 If nothing else, print stands out today because it’s often the exception.

 Still not convinced?
-Consider that consumers who receive direct mail can recall the brand 75% of the time — compared to only 44% recall among those viewing digital versions of the same content.
-That’s because direct mail requires 21% less cognitive effort to process than a digital ad.
-Simple is memorable — and that means direct mail often makes a stronger, more effective connection.
+Consider that physical mail raises brand recall by up to 20% more than digital.
+That’s because it demands approximately 21% less cognitive effort.3 Simple is memorable — and that means direct mail often makes a stronger, more effective connection.

 Of course, not any old mailer will do.
 To really stand out, you need to step up.
 Here are a few tips to help you get the most out of your next direct mail effort: